giacomodeliberali/ICT-infrastructure/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 # Introduction
 The world is changing and a lot of axiom are becoming false.
 Some example?
-In the bachelor course (and not, sigh), the teachers say: "The main bottleneck is the disk", and so all the performance are evalueted with reference to disk usage, number of IOs operations and so on...
+In the bachelor course (and not, sigh), the teachers say: "The main bottleneck is the disk", and so all the performance are evaluated with reference to disk usage, number of IOs operations and so on...
 This, nowadays, is false.
 Just thing of [Intel Optane SSD](https://www.anandtech.com/show/11702/intel-introduces-new-ruler-ssd-for-servers) where the new SSD tecnologie based on 3D NAND permits to write and read more fast then previous SSD (the disk that we have installed on our system, sigh number 2), and so we have to redesign the system.
-There is also **nvRAM**, non volatile RAM : a module similar to the hard drive but really fast.
+Another example is also **nvRAM**, non volatile RAM : a module similar to the hard drive but really fast.
 Some distributed file system, written in '90s, are crashing due the axiom that the disks are slower than CPU and so you have enough time to do all the computation needed.
 False!

 Another example is in application and server distribution.
-In the past many application was managed on each server with a shared storage, nowadays we have deploy a large application on a clusters of server with local storage, so new system to develop and manage distributed computing application is needed (Hadoop, cassandra (distributed DB), Spark (Computation)...).
+In the past many application was managed on each server with a shared storage, nowadays we have deployed a large application on a clusters of server with local storage, so new system to develop and manage distributed computing application is needed (Hadoop, cassandra (distributed DB), Spark (Computation)...).

 The world is evolving faster than I can write this notes, so maybe some things written here are already obsolete, so we can not waste any more time on introduction to avoid to need to rewrite the introduction.